1.1 Measuring the perimeter of irregular shapes

 The gardener decides to paint a white line around the perimeter of the path.
 What is the perimeter of the path?

-- A hospital has a new extension.
+- A tourist information centre has a new extension.

 To calculate the missing sides you should have carried out the following calculations: